Switch to ADA Accessible Theme Close Menu

 • Commercial Torts

-Kyle focuses on issues and appeals arising out of personal injury and products liability cases.
+yle’s practice is split between (1) appeals and critical motions and (2) representing plaintiffs in personal injury and products liability cases.
 He has successfully argued complex issues before the Supreme Court of Virginia, the United States Court of Appeals for the Fourth Circuit, the Court of Appeals of Virginia, federal district courts throughout Virginia, and the Virginia circuit courts.
 He has built a state-wide reputation for his legal knowledge and advocacy, and has been recognized as a “Best Lawyer” in Virginia’s appellate bar since 2016.
+In addition to his own appellate practice, Kyle also teaches Appellate Advocacy as an adjunct professor at Washington and Lee University School of Law.

 • Boyd-Graves Conference